nkvoll/home-assistant-qsys-qrc/README.md

 1. In the `custom_components` directory (folder) create a new folder called `qsys_qrc`.
 1. Download _all_ the files from the `custom_components/qsys_qrc/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
-1. Restart Home Assistant
+1. Restart Home Assistant ("Settings" -> three dots top right corner -> "Restart Home Assistant")
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Q-Sys QRC Integration"

 ### Configuring

 First, set up the integration through the UI to configure the core name and credentials.

-To expose component controls to HA, configure them via the configuration file.
+To expose component controls to HA, configure them via the configuration file (`configuration.yaml`).

 See [the example configuration](examples/configuration.yaml) for an example of what can be configured.